Why Do Most Cats Dislike Getting Wet And Bath?

 The chemical treatments often present in tap water, like chlorine or fluoride, can have a strong and unpleasant odor to a cat’s sensitive nose.
 This can further contribute to their aversion to getting wet.

-Is All Cat Hate Water?
+Does All Cat Hate Water?
 What Cat Breeds Enjoy Water?

 It’s important to remember that not all cats are created equal!